cjativa/zappy-ride/README.md

 - PostgreSQL - PostgreSQL was the database of choice for persisting the events

 - Node - This API was developed in Node (TypeScript)

+## Installation for Local Development

+1. Run `cp .env.template .env` to create your own custom `.env` file

+2. Run `npm install` to install all of the needed dependencies for local development

+3. Run `npm run dev` to start the offline API server.
+It will reload in real-time as you make changes to your TypeScript files and save them

+## Deploying to AWS

+1. Run `npm run deploy` to start the deployment process